SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 ```

 ![An example portion of the input link for the blocks-world task.](Images/blocks-inputlink.svg)
+/// caption
+An example portion of the input link for the blocks-world task.
+///

 The ’[A]’ notation in the example is used to indicate the working memory
 elements that are created by the architecture and not by the input function.